JoaoF17/Python_projects/README.md

 Blackjack game

 ## BlackJack 1.0
-Improved code for BlackJack game
+Improved code for BlackJack game.

+## Guess the Number Game
+Game to find a random number between 1 and 100 within 5 or 10 tries depending on difficulty chosen.